CHESSComputing/Tomo/README.md

+## Code is obsolete.
+It is now incorporated in ChessAnalysisPipeline

 ## Creating conda environment

  * Use the file environment.yml to create the environment  (note: you can change the name of the environment from "tomopy" to another name, but then you will need to use that name in the following commands when activating environment)